nelsonr/mtg/README.md

 ### Features

 * Add up to 5 players
-* Keep track of your life points
+* Track players life and wins
 * Change the name and color of the players
 * Uses local storage to save the game between sessions